texfaq/texfaq.github.io/FAQ-footintab.md

 -  Use [`mdwtab`](http://ctan.org/pkg/mdwtab) from the same bundle; it will handle footnotes as you might expect, and has other facilities to increase the beauty of your tables.
-Unfortunately, it may be incompatible with other table-related packages, though not those in the standard 'tools' bundle.
+Unfortunately, it may be incompatible with other table-related packages, though not those in the standard ''tools'' bundle.

 All the techniques listed will work, to some extent, whether in a float or